roughdraftvc/awesome-diversity/diversity-and-inclusion.md

 * * *

-If we’re missing your school or group/initiative, let us know!
+If we’re missing your school or group/initiative, let us know (and feel free to submit a PR)!

 * * *